EVERY PICTURE TELLS A STORY

 W. H. Worcester

-Locomotive Journal 1912
+Locomotive Journal

 HORSHAM BRANCH

 On December 17th, at our meeting we had a very good meeting considering the state of the weather, as it was unfortunately, a miserably wet day.
 After contribution had been called, we proceeded with the election of officers for the ensuing year.
 After the chairman and vice-chairman were elected.
 I found to my surprise the members seemed to rally round in a somewhat better spirit than usual, and it was proved to me that they had been working in my absence.
 Unfortunately I had been on the sick list and had not been in a position to attend the two previous meetings.
 In the meantime I had sent in my resignation as branch secretary, and from that I soon found the feeling of the members of our branch, because by sending in my resignation I found the members had appreciated my past services.
 I was surprised when our worthy chairman Brother J. Worcester, called on Brother J. Payne to preside, which no doubt had been previously arranged, and after a well chosen speech from the president.
-I was more surprised when there was brought forward a beautiful timepiece, which Broth J. Payne presented to me, with my name, with the name of our branch, the initials of our Society and date of presentation inscribed on it; also a lady's handbag for my wife.
+I was more surprised when there was brought forward a beautiful timepiece, which Brother J. Payne presented to me, with my name, with the name of our branch, the initials of our Society and date of presentation inscribed on it; also a lady's handbag for my wife.
 I can assure all brother members I was utterly astonished.
 I was so taken by surprise that I seemed almost at a loss to find words to express myself to the member for their kindness. but I am pleased to that I know now the members have appreciated and recognized my past services as branch secretary.

 One of my the reasons for the insertion of this in the Journal is that I wish to thank the members again for the assistance they have given me in the past.
 Another reason is to let the members of other branches know what has been done for me by our branch members.
 We know at times there is a certain amount of difficulty in getting branch secretaries, and the circulating of these reports up and down the country may at times do a lot in the way encouragement.
 I do not say I have held the secretaryship as long as some, but I held it since the branch was first opened, nearly 14 years ago.
 I have received many letters of regret, and I wish to assure all brother members that I shall take as much interest in the branch and Society business in the future as I have in the past.
 In closing I wish to again express my satisfaction and appreciation for the handsome present, which will be a pleasant reminder to the end of my days of happy times I have had in the branch club-room